CanDIG/canarie_rdm_2018/text/04_project_plan.md

 ===================================

-**Risk Assessment: Development: Unforseen development complexity** **Mitigation**: The CHORD software development plan consists of individual activities that describe building features with ample precedent within either CanDIG, the previous activities of our participating institutions, or the activities of our GA4GH colleagues.
+**Risk Assessment: Development: Unforseen development complexity** **Mitigation**: The CHORD software plan has been developed to consist of individual activities that describe building features with precedent within either CanDIG, the previous activities of our participating institutions, or the activities of our GA4GH colleagues.
-The novelty consists in the integration of these services into a well-functioning whole in our genomics and health national context.
+The novelty consists in the integration of these services in our genomics and health national context.
 While such integration is not without risk, the use of individual feature sets that have been used successfully elsewhere in the past offers some confidence in the feasibility of the plan.

 **Risk Assessment: Development: Hiring and Retention, in CHORD or CanDIG** **Mitigation**: The CHORD software development plan describes related